Hiking & Biking Trails in Carmel

 1475-1635 E 116th Street, Carmel

-This is a great trail to follow if creek stomping is your thing.
-This paved trail offers lots of shade on a hot summer day.
+This 1.4-mile out-and-back trail is considered an easy trail.
+This paved trail offers lots of shade on a hot summer day and is a great pick if creek stomping is your thing.
 Make sure to bring your camera because there are intricate chainsaw carvings that will fascinate kids of all ages.
 Nature info boards are scattered along the trail as well for your reading pleasure.

 106th Street path

-This trail provides a smooth asphalt path to link the communities of Zionsville and Carmel.
-You’ll pass by neighborhoods, churches and businesses but the coolest thing is the small bike-ped bridge over Williams Creek.
+This 5.7-mile trail provides a smooth asphalt path to link the communities of Zionsville and Carmel.
+You’ll pass by neighborhoods, churches, and businesses but the coolest thing is the small bike-ped bridge over Williams Creek.
 Stop over the creek and try to spot some wildlife.
+Parking can be found at the north end of the lot area near the 106th and Illinois Street roundabout.

 12575 River Road, Carmel

-This 62 acre park has paved trails along the river, prairies and wetlands The park also offers open fields for sports and lots of green space to explore!
+The 62-acre Prather Park, formerly River Road Park, has paved trails along the river, prairies, and wetlands.
+The park also offers open fields for sports and lots of green space to explore!
 Don’t miss the playground, it’s definitely unique.

 White River Greenway